catppuccin/mdBook/README.md

 ### Rust (Preferred)

-1. Install `mdbook-catppuccin` by running `cargo install mdbook-catppuccin` or download the latest [release](https://github.com/catppuccin/mdBook/releases/latest).
+1. Install by running `cargo install mdbook-catppuccin` or download the latest [release](https://github.com/catppuccin/mdBook/releases/latest).

 2. Navigate to your mdBook's root directory (same location where the `book.toml` lives) and run `mdbook-catppuccin install`